 He went on to say that he was interested to read the various stories in the recent Digest and recalled that Colin Tremlett was Head Boy when he was at Fram.

 He wanted to know which one of the two in the picture was Colin.
 It was Norman Mayhew on the left and Colin on the right.
 He recalled Norman Mayhew was a very good hockey player.
+Both must be in their late-80's because they were a couple of years ahead

-In May 2024 Mike came across the following photo of himself taken about 1955 - i.e. seventy years ago.
+In May 2024 Mike came across the following photo of himself taken about 1955 - ie seventy years ago.
 He said "It got me thinking about the history of the uniform that I am wearing, and the following may be of interest.
 Framlingham College was affiliated with the Suffolk Regiment that had been formed as far back as 1685, and in recognition of this the Fram CCF wore their cap badge (as you see in the photo).
 Just four years after this photo, the Suffolk Regiment disbanded - being affiliated with other regiments to form the East Anglia Regiment which is what it is today.